 With massive and deadly wildfires becoming an annual event in California, will PG&E simply cut down a bunch of trees and reinstall utility poles like before, or will the local governments demand better energy architecture going forward?
 As of the writing of this post, the former seems to be playing out.
 PG&E crews are (understandably) busily restoring power so homeowners and business owners have electricity to rebuild with and move on.
-I believe a potentially faster and more resilient solution would be for the counties to requisition developers to: a) island communities by developing standalone, renewable community solar wind plants in or near the towns that b) serves to backup or augment distributed rooftop solar and wind on the buildings and carports.
-Homeowners are required to build zero energy or zero net energy buildings.
+I believe a potentially faster and more resilient solution would be for builders to be required to build off grid homes or building-integrated microgrids while requisitioning developers to build community-scale microgrids that backup or augment distributed rooftop solar and wind on the buildings and carports.
 This would simply be accelerating upcoming building codes in California.
-Ideally, batteries would be included in the new, energy efficient homes and buildings just like an appliance is today.
-Those batteries could then be interconnected as the key component of a resilient community micro-grid.
+Smart energy storage would be included in all new, energy efficient homes and buildings just like an appliance is today.
+That energy storage could then be interconnected as the key component of a resilient community micro-grid.
 Imagine that.
 A town without unsightly and dangerous power lines that has long lasting, clean, self sufficient and resilient power!
 What a simple and SAFE concept.

 Author’s note: When I introduced this concept just ten years ago it was commented as heresy in online blogs.
 Today, probably “meh” or “wow, why aren’t we doing that?”